-The LDM represents relationships between data objects in a workspace.
+The LDM represents relationships between data objects such as tables or views (datasets) in a workspace.
 The LDM provides a layer of abstraction so that you do not have to interact directly with the relational model of your database using SQL.
-The relational model is represented by a physical data model (PDM).

 In the LDM Modeler, you assemble:

-- Datasets with facts, attributes, and attribute labels
+- Datasets that contains facts, attributes, and attribute labels

 - Primary keys of the datasets and relationships between them